 Above is the bathroom in the veranda stateroom on the Celebrity Eclipse cruise ship.

-Travel tips for first time cruisers to Alaska
+Travel tips for Alaska Cruise vacation:

 - You can bring wine with you.
 Guests are allowed to bring 2 bottles of wine per stateroom.
 We packed one bottle of wine in our carry on bag.
 You have to claim this after you pass through security.